 Authors are requested to provide 8-10 keywords for the manuscript.

 Papers reporting original research should be organised in sections entitled Introduction, Materials and Methods, Results, Discussion and Conclusions.

 The Introduction should include the motivation or purpose of the research and state the research questions that are addressed.

 The Materials and Methods section should provide sufficient information to allow someone to repeat the work.
 A clear description of the experimental design, sampling procedures and statistical methods should be included.

-The Results should be stated concisely and without interpretation.
+Results should be stated concisely and without interpretation.

 For all research involving animals, a section on Adherence to Animal Welfare Protocols should be placed after the main body of the text.
-This should include a statement that the research presented in the manuscript has been done in accordance with the institutional and/or national animal welfare laws and protocols applicable in the jurisdiction/s in which the work was conducted.
+This should include a statement that the research presented has been done in accordance with the institutional and/or national animal welfare laws and protocols applicable in the jurisdiction/s in which the work was conducted.
 Reference numbers for any approvals obtained from ethical advisory boards or committees should also be stated.

 The References section should contain a full list of all works cited in the text.
 Further details on the style for citations and referencing is provided below.

 Manuscript Formatting & Style